LEARN-LK/Indico/Create&Manage-Conference.md

 ##  C. Assign Organizers & Permissions.
+**Purpose:** To divide responsibilities within a conference, roles like abstract reviewer, editor, registration manager, or survey manager must be assigned under each specific module within the event.

 >  **Important Note:**
 > If you're working on a **brand-new Indico instance** or a fresh conference, the list of users will be **empty** at first.
 Users **must create their Indico accounts** (via Shibboleth or manual registration) **before you can assign them any permissions**.